wireservice/csvkit/examples/realdata/census_2000/README.txt

-The file 'usgeo.upl' in this directory is the "Geographic Header File" distributed with the "Race and Hispanic or Latino Summary File" dataset from the 2000 Census of Population and Housing (US).
+The file 'usgeo.upl' in this directory is the "Geographic Header File" distributed with the "Race and Hispanic or Latino Summary File" dataset from the 2000 US Census.

 <http://www2.census.gov/census_2000/datasets/Race_Hispanic_Latino_Summary_File/USGEO.UPL.ZIP>